andyfengc/andyfengc.github.io/_drafts/C# Delegate and Event Tutorial.md

 1. Delegates are type-safe, object-oriented and secure.

 	> Delegates are type-safe pointer of any method.
+	> Delegates can point to either static or instance methods.

 1. Delegates in C# are similar to the function pointer in C/C++, but delegates are fully object-oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.
 It provides a way which tells which method is to be called when an event is triggered.